 Hi!
 My name is Lily Mazur and I’m a fourth year Mechanical Engineering student.
-I spent the summer of 2014 in Malmo, Sweden, then spring of 2017 in Dublin, Ireland.
+I spent the summer of 2014 in Malmo, Sweden on an RIT faculty-led program, then spring of 2017 in Dublin, Ireland on an Arcadia program.
 One of the best experiences I’ve had abroad is rock climbing outside for the first time in Dalkey Quarry, Dublin.
 Going abroad is one of the best experiences there is, so if you have any questions don’t hesitate to ask!

 Përshëndetje!
 Or hello, in Albanian.
 My name is Justin and I'm an undergraduate student working towards my bachelor's degree in Networking & Systems Administration in GCCIS.
 In the spring 2017 semester, I studied abroad at the Dubrovnik campus of RIT Croatia.
 While abroad, I promised myself to try stepping out of my comfort zone and to try new things.
 During my five months abroad, I visited Brussels, Belgium; Brno, Czechia; Tirana, Albania; Sarajevo, Bosnia and Herzegovina; and Mumbai, India!
 My experiences traveling were life-changing, and I want to help others create their own special travel adventures to see the world from a new point of view.
 Feel free to email me with any of your travel questions, or we can get coffee to help you chart your own journey.